 - Advanced vocabulary from Italian literature

-The first two in that list are official Memrise courses, designed to teach you complicated conversation topics, turns of phrase and advanced vocabulary.
 The others are community courses (created by other users), which are great for creative themes and uncommon terms—just be mindful of the fact that they’re not official course content.

-Porta d’Oriente CILS and CELI Prep Lessons
+5. Porta d’Oriente CILS and CELI Prep Lessons

 Want to prove your advanced Italian chops to an employer or school?
 You’ll want to get CILS or CELI certified.
 These are two of the major certificates for Italian as a second language.

 Porta d’Oriente is an Italian immersion school that offers an online CILS and CELI prep course.
 You’ll be working on an e-learning platform but you’ll still get personalized attention from an Italian tutor.
 They’ll cover all exam portions including reading and listening comprehension, writing, grammar, vocabulary and oral production.